dvudd/CI_PP3/README.md

 ## Features
 ### Main Menu
 ![Main Menu](readme_images/speedtype_scrot1.webp)
-When starting the program the main menu is presented, here the user has the options of selecting
+Here the user has three options to select between
+1. Start the game
+2. How long the test should last for
+3. Exit
 ### Typing test
 ![Typing test](readme_images/speedtype_scrot2.webp)
 Here the user is presented with rows of random words, the goal is to type as many as possible until the timer runs out.
-Letters are colored depending if the user types the corret character or not.
+Letters are color coded depending on if the user types the corret character or not.
 New rows are presented as the user completes a row.
 ### Results
 ![Results](readme_images/speedtype_scrot3.webp)
-Here the results of the test is shown, the two main results are in the middle.
+When the timer runs out the results are shown, and the user has the options to return to the main menu.\ For more details about WPM and accuracy, see the [Caculations](#calculations) section.
 ## Development
 ### Project inception and flowchart
 ![Flowchart](readme_images/flowchart.png)\
-In order to get a clear idea how to build the logic of the program, the project started with building a flowchart and later adapted into code.
+The project started by creating a flowchart to outline and visualise the basic mechanics.
+After that a fairly long period of trial and error, I especially struggled with matching the rows of words and user input lists along with the cursor position.
 ### Look and feel
-One goal for the project was to have a sleek minimalistic look and to achieve that I decided to use the Curses library which enables the ability to not only color text but also to position text freely on the terminal window.
+One goal for the project was to have a modern and minimalistic aesthetic.
+To achieve that I decided to use the Curses library which offers the flexibility to position text utilizing the whole screen.
+Curses also offers the ability to color text with decorations such as underlines.
 ### Calculations
 The speed of typing is commonly measured in Words Per Minute (WPM).\
 WPM is calculated using the following formula: